Cost Estimation and Budgeting

-How do organizations operating in a product business sustain?
+How do organizations operating in a product business sustain themselves?

-It may be worth highlighting that the cost estimation and revenue forecasting spans multiple years!
+It may be worth highlighting that cost estimation and revenue forecasting span multiple years!

 Senior managers review the product viability across its life span by considering financial parameters such as Payback Period, Return on Investment, Net Present Value, and others.

-As the size, complexity, and value of the project increases, leaders expect granular details behind the estimate – assumptions made, constraints considered, risks foreseen, market dynamics, economic growth, competition, inflation, foreign exchange fluctuations, and other factors.
+As the size, complexity, and value of the projected increase, leaders expect granular details behind the estimate – assumptions made, constraints considered, risks foreseen, market dynamics, economic growth, competition, inflation, foreign exchange fluctuations, and other factors.
 Many a time, feasibility analysis, cost estimations, and revenue projections may be represented graphically to senior management for swift decision-making.

 Most teams continue to rely on a Spreadsheet-based approach to cost estimation and budgeting.
 Some companies prefer to use standalone applications that are akin to ‘advanced calculators.’